Hero Backdrop

 Why choose Weightmans?

-In many of our offices, we have a unique and open office space, supported by our agile working approach for a great work-life balance.
+In our offices, we have unique and open spaces accompanied by agile working for great work-life harmony.
 With a focus on learning and development of our people, we are proud to have consistently high trainee solicitor retention rates.

 Salary and benefits